Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Next, head over to Wilhelmina Park to see the two impressive statues in the park, and then to the National Archaeological Museum to learn about the island’s Indigenous people through the exhibition of pottery, skulls, and ancient tools.

-You’ll take a special tasting afterward at the Coco Plum Restaurant and try the local dish, Pan Bati.
+You’ll have a special tasting afterward at the Coco Plum Restaurant and try the local dish, Pan Bati.

 Continue to stroll around town and catch glimpses of the iconic family mansions, and as you walk the Main Street, learn about the oldest stores still lining it today, the street car passing through it, the government buildings, and the Protestant Church before heading over to your next tasting at the Havenstraat.